rubenwardy/minetest_modding_book/_en/basics/lua.md

 two()
 ```

-dump() is a function that can turn any variable into a string so the programmer can
-see what it is.
-The foo variable will be printed as "bar", including the quotes
-which show it is a string.
+Local variables should be used whenever possible.
+Mods should only create one
+global at most, with the same name as the mod.
+Creating other globals is sloppy

-This is sloppy coding and Minetest will, in fact, warn about this:
+coding, and Minetest will warn about this:

     Assignment to undeclared global 'foo' inside function at init.lua:2